csswizardry/csswizardry.github.com/_posts/2016-10-10-pragmatic-practical-progressive-theming-with-custom-properties.md

 }
 ```

-However, I’d argue that if we’re got a defitne fork in our code (e.g. if you
+However, I’d argue that if we’re got a definite fork in our code (e.g. if you
 support <var>x</var>, do this, otherwise, do this) it is more complete,
 explicit, and proper, to hide the relevant bits of new CSS behind a feature
 query.
 Rather than making use of the (admittedly specced) behaviour of error